Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 (2) Where wetland creation is proposed, all required buffers for the creation site shall be located on the proposed creation site.
 Properties adjacent to or abutting wetland creation projects shall not be responsible for providing any additional buffer requirements.

 (3) The following acreage replacement ratios shall be used as targets.
-The Planning and Community Development Director may vary these standards if the applicant can demonstrate and the Planning and Community Development Director agrees that the variation will provide adequate compensation for lost wetland area, functions and values, or if other circumstances as determined by the Planning and Community Development Department justify the variation.
+The Planning and Community Development Director may vary these standards if the applicant can demonstrate and the Planning and Community Development Director or designee agrees that the variation will provide adequate compensation for lost wetland area, functions and values, or if other circumstances as determined by the Planning and Community Development Department justify the variation.

 (4) The qualified scientific professional in the wetlands report may, where feasible, recommend that restored or created wetlands shall be a higher wetland category than the altered wetland.